axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-elasticsearch-http/reference-destination-elasticsearch-http/_index.md

 | Accepted values: | string            |
 | Default:         | newline character |

-*Description:* By default, {{% productparam "abbrev" %}} separates the log messages of the batch with a newline character.
+*Description:* By default, {{% param "product.abbrev" %}} separates the log messages of the batch with a newline character.
 You can specify a different delimiter by using the `delimiter()` option.

 For details on how this option influences batch mode, see {{% xref "/docs/chapter-destinations/configuring-destinations-elasticsearch-http/elasticsearch-http-batch-mode/_index.md" %}}